Articles by Matthew Gilligan

 As a practice we have found varying levels of advice from our peers.
 On occasion we have been somewhat disappointed for investors with the level of advice they have been receiving, and in this vein I introduce a number of common issues which we discuss with clients that we hope will assist you in making a decision as to whether to turn your LAQC into an LTC or follow an alternative path.
 If any of these questions are not answered in your affairs, you are welcome to contact GRA and book a no obligation review of your LTC and get some answers to these quite tricky questions.

 Against the reduction of depreciation claims as a result of the tax changes, is the artificially low interest rate currently being enjoyed by many investors with floating interest rates near to 5.75%.
-The average 10 year interest rate in New Zealand is around 7.25% and investors are better to be planning for such rate in planning their long term cashflow and tax position and when making the decision as to whether to become an LTC or not.
-If for example you currently have $500,000 worth of debt in your company/LAQC, your interest rate is 5.75%, each incremental increase in interest rates of 1% will cause you to pay another $5,000 of interest potentially causing you to become tax negative.
-If interest rates spike up above the 10 year average investors could be paying a lot more than this at certain parts of the interest rate cycle and in such a higher interest rate environment they will be seeking to access the tax losses and without being a Look Through Company may not be able to do this.
+The average 10-year interest rate in New Zealand is around 7.25% and investors are better to be planning for such rate in planning their long-term cashflow and tax position and when making the decision as to whether to become an LTC or not.
+If, for example, you currently have $500,000 worth of debt in your company/LAQC and your interest rate is 5.75%, each incremental increase in interest rates of 1% will cause you to pay another $5,000 of interest, potentially causing you to become tax negative.
+If interest rates spike up above the 10-year average, investors could be paying a lot more than this at certain parts of the interest rate cycle.
+In such a higher interest rate environment, they will be seeking to access the tax losses - and without being a look-through company they may not be able to do this.

 It interests the writer that different practitioners in different regions in New Zealand seem to be giving different advice.
-In the smaller towns around the country we have seen one view prevailing that investors are better to avoid the complications of Look Through Companies and simply use the transition rules provided under the new legislation to move assets from your company to individual ownership or partnership ownership.
-In our view this is short-sighted because you end up paying conveyancing cost twice.
+In the smaller towns around the country we have seen one view prevailing that investors are better to avoid the complications of look-through companies and simply use the transition rules provided under the new legislation to move assets from company to individual ownership or partnership ownership.
+In our view this is short-sighted because you end up paying conveyancing costs twice.
 Firstly, because you need to transfer the assets physically and refinance with your banker when you make such a transition from an LAQC to individual / partnership ownership.
-Secondly, later when you ultimately seek asset protection over your assets, you will then need to convey the titles again to a Family Trust which results in double conveyancing cost, whereas in LTC you can simply shift the shares and avoid conveyancing cost completely.
+Secondly, later when you ultimately seek asset protection over your assets, you will then need to convey the titles again to a family trust, which results in double conveyancing cost, whereas with an LTC you can simply shift the shares and avoid conveyancing cost completely.

 I realise this sounds a bit complicated and the reality is that it is complicated - and the IRD are not forthcoming in resolving some of the uncertainties.
-In the end, the best I con do in terms of simplifying is to say if you fund cash losses in a company you automatically get full flow through of such losses.
+In the end, the best I can do in terms of simplifying is to say if you fund cash losses in a company, you automatically get full flow-through of such losses.
 If you have losses in the company that you haven't funded, for example losses from chattels deprecation, you need to have either an existing shareholder current account to take the loss out of the company or a guarantee provided to the banker that is supported by real assets within your group.
-For most investors the deduction limitation rules will not be an issue in our opinion and therefore while rather complex to get your head around, in practical terms an LTC will provide for loss flow through and will become the new stable investment vehicle for property investors who are negatively geared for tax, just as the LAQC was.
-Long term benefits of LTCs just as you could with an LAQC, are flexibility in the transfer of the owner of the asset because you can simply shift the shares of the company and thereby shift the underlying assets.
-For example, if one spouse owns 100% of the shares of the property LTC, and enters into divorce proceedings.
+For most investors, the deduction limitation rules will not be an issue in our opinion, and therefore while rather complex to get your head around, in practical terms an LTC will provide for loss flow-through and will become the new stable investment vehicle for property investors who are negatively geared for tax, just as the LAQC was.
+Long-term benefit of LTCs (just as with an LAQC), is flexibility in the transfer of the owner of the asset because you can simply shift the shares of the company and thereby shift the underlying assets.
+For example, one spouse owns 100% of the shares of the property LTC, and enters into divorce proceedings.
 If that spouse chose under the divorce proceedings to transfer the rental properties to their spouse, such assets could be transferred with a share transfer rather than paying for conveyancing cost.

 This gives rise to one downside of LTCs which was not there for LAQCs, that being the issue of depreciation recovered.
 Depreciation recovered occurs where the disposal value of an asset is greater than the book value, and such asset has been depreciated.
 For example, if you have claimed depreciation on buildings and chattels life to date and you transfer a rental property to another person, then where the disposal value is at least original cost you end up paying tax on the depreciation you have claimed life to date.

-When considering whether to trade as a partnership or a Look Through Company as two options that are commonly reviewed in the transition of LAQCs, one thing you should have your eye on is how will you protect your assets over Trust over time.
+When considering whether to trade as a partnership or a look-through company as two options that are commonly reviewed in the transition of LAQCs, one thing you should have your eye on is how will you protect your assets over time?
 The ultimate outcome you should be seeking is good asset protection structures while achieving tax efficiency.
-Tax efficiency looks at a number of different things but clearly if you have got tax losses emanating from your portfolio, you need to make sure your tax losses are accessible to the person or entity that earns the money such that you can get tax refunds and utilise the losses.
-While a sole trader ownership or partnership ownership of the assets directly obviously gives personal access to the losses, it does make asset protection nigh on impossible because how do you get the equity into a Trust without conveying the title?
+Tax efficiency looks at a number of different things, but clearly if you have got tax losses emanating from your portfolio, you need to make sure your they are accessible to the person or entity that earns the money such that you can get tax refunds and utilise the losses.
+While a sole trader ownership or partnership ownership of the assets directly obviously gives personal access to the losses, it does make asset protection nigh on impossible because how do you get the equity into a trust without conveying the title?

-With a Look Through Company you can acknowledge a debt for any equity advanced to the company or recognise capital growth within the company and declare a capital dividend resulting in a shareholder current account for unrealised gains, which can then be assigned to a Family Trust which thereafter provides for asset protection.
-In other words you can distribute the capital gain from an LTC to the shareholders, assign that to a Trust and gift it into a Trust to achieve asset protection over the assets, while continuing to enjoy accessing the tax losses - subject to the limitations outlined above.
-In this way your legal goals of asset protection is being achieved as well as your tax planning goals of accessing the tax losses.
+With a look-through company you can acknowledge a debt for any equity advanced to the company or recognise capital growth within the company and declare a capital dividend resulting in a shareholder current account for unrealised gains.
+This can then be assigned to a family trust which thereafter provides for asset protection.
+In other words, you can distribute the capital gain from an LTC to the shareholders, assign that to a trust and gift it into the trust to achieve asset protection over the assets, while continuing to enjoy accessing the tax losses - subject to the limitations outlined above.
+In this way, your legal goals of asset protection are being achieved as well as your tax planning goals of accessing the tax losses.
 The alternative of individual / partnership ownership does not achieve any asset protection and therefore is an inferior option in our practice's view.
 LTCs are much better for asset protection and provide the tax benefits.

-If your advisor has given a different view and you would like to discuss this with us, CLICK HERE for an interview.
+If your adviser has given a different view and you would like to discuss this with us, CLICK HERE for an interview.